RandomUsername559/IsaacCharacterGeneratorApplication/README.md

 ## Usage
 ![](https://github.com/Rybaczek/isaac-character-generator-application/blob/master/Animation.gif)

-The user is typing the character's name, the weight (after comma) and if it has any, defeated bosses (separated with commas) after --c .
+The user is typing the character's name, the weight (after a comma) and if it has any, defeated bosses (separated with commas) after --c .
 Then when are characters are added to the pool program is drawing one of them based on provided data and writing the result.
 ## Roadmap
 - [ ] Add duplicate protection option